minhhoit/yacms/docs/content-architecture.rst

 The :class:`.Page` Model
 ========================

-The foundation of a Mezzanine site is the model :class:`mezzanine.pages.models.Page`.
-Each :class:`.Page` instance is stored in a hierarchical tree to form the site's navigation, and an interface for managing the structure of the navigation tree is provided in the admin via :class:`mezzanine.pages.admin.PageAdmin`.
-All types of content inherit from the :class:`.Page` model and Mezzanine provides a default content type via the :class:`mezzanine.pages.models.RichTextPage` model which simply contains a WYSIWYG editable field for managing HTML content.
+The foundation of a Yacms site is the model :class:`Yacms.pages.models.Page`.
+Each :class:`.Page` instance is stored in a hierarchical tree to form the site's navigation, and an interface for managing the structure of the navigation tree is provided in the admin via :class:`Yacms.pages.admin.PageAdmin`.
+All types of content inherit from the :class:`.Page` model and Yacms provides a default content type via the :class:`Yacms.pages.models.RichTextPage` model which simply contains a WYSIWYG editable field for managing HTML content.

 .. _creating-custom-content-types: